elidickinson/shot-power-scraper/README.md

 This is a fork of Simon Willison's excellent [shot-scraper](https://github.com/simonw/shot-scraper), migrated from Playwright to [nodriver](https://github.com/ultrafunkamsterdam/nodriver).
 This provides powerful, built-in bypass capabilities for CAPTCHAs and services like Cloudflare.

+> **Experimental**: This tool works!
+But it is still a work in progress and there appear to be some underlying bugs in the [nodriver](https://github.com/ultrafunkamsterdam/nodriver) library that can lead to chrome crashing.
+Use with caution in production environments.

 ## Installation

 The easiest way to install this tool is with `uv`: